datatovalue/datatovalue-tools/docs/json_functions.md

 --- | --- | ---
 `json_value` | `STRING` | Multiple rows of JSON data encoded as strings.

-Note that this function is an aggregate function, which means that it can apply a computation to multiple rows and return an aggregated value.
-In this case we return a single string, which is the BigQuery-compliant JSON schema and assign it to the `schema` JSON string variable.
+Note that this function is an aggregate function, which means that it applies a computation to multiple rows and return an aggregated value, exactly like a `SUM` or `COUNT`.
+In this case we return a single string - which is the BigQuery-compliant JSON schema - and assign it to the `schema` JSON string variable.

 ```sql
 DECLARE schema STRING;